 Florence JR/SR High School

-Dan Melendrez is in his second year as a rural school building leader, and his ninth year as an administrator.
+Dan Melendrez is in his third year as a rural school building leader, and his ninth year as an administrator.
 In addition to serving as an assistant and building level principal, his background also includes teaching overseas and coaching at the Division One level.
 Dan’s work within the Homegrown Talent Initiative inspired him to apply to the Academy.

 Centennial School District R-1